Milnor fibre boundary of a non-isolated surface singularity: Examples. Resolution graphs of surface singularities

-This graph might also serve as the resolution graph of the germ $x$ (induced by the projection $(x,y,z)\mapsto x$).
-The multiplicities of $x$ are given in the next graph (where the arrows codify the same strict transforms):
+The same graph might also serve as the resolution graph of the germ $x$, induced by the projection $(x,y,z)\mapsto x$.
+The multiplicities of $x$ are given in the next graph, where the arrows codify {\it the same} strict transforms:

-The other multiplicities can again be computed by (\ref{eq:2.2.1}) (with all $\epsilon =+$).
+The other multiplicities can again be computed by (\ref{eq:2.2.1}), with all edge--signs $+$.
 Symmetrically, the graph of $y$ is:

 \noi where $0\leq \tilde{\lambda}<c/(c,b)$ and